evcu/evcu.github.io/_posts/2016-12-27-PruningReview.md

 - Saliency = change in the error function by deleting the parameter: HARD to COMPUTE
 - Taylor Series Approximation:
 $$\delta E=\sum_{i}g_i\delta u_i + \frac{1}{2}\sum_{i}h_{ii}\delta u_i^2 + \frac{1}{2}\sum_{i\ne j}h_{ij}\delta u_i \delta u_j + O(||\delta U ||^3)$$

 The first term is neglected, since it is assumed that the model is converged and gradients are near zero.
-The third term is neglected by assuming $\delta E$'s of each parameter is independent of others and therefore the overall $\delta E$ is equal to the sum of individual $\delta E$'s.
+The third term is neglected by assuming $$\delta E$$'s of each parameter is independent of others and therefore the overall $$\delta E$$ is equal to the sum of individual $$\delta E$$'s.
 The last term is also neglected since the cost function is nearly quadratic.
 Then we left with:

 $$\delta E=\frac{1}{2}\sum_{i}h_{ii}\delta u_i^2 $$

-- Diagonal approximation of hessian matrix is calculated by (where $V_k$ is set of connections sharing the same weight):
+- Diagonal approximation of hessian matrix is calculated by (where $$V_k$$ is set of connections sharing the same weight):

 $$ h_{kk}=\sum_{(i,j) \in V_k}\frac{\delta^2 E}{\delta w_{ij}}=
 \sum_{(i,j) \in V_k}\frac{\delta^2 E}{\delta a_{i}^2}x_j^2=
 \sum_{(i,j) \in V_k} 2 x_j^2 (f'(a_i)^2-(d_i-x_i)f''(a_i))$$

 - The recipe of pruning connections according to the second order approximation given in the paper, where at each iteration some portion of the lowest saliency connections are pruned.
 - A clear improvement over magnitude based prunning reported.
 - A really interesting result is reported, too.
 MSE is increased aroun 50% percent after iterative pruning, however the test accuracy decreased, which is a clear indication showing the importance of loss function, i.e. MSE is not the right metric.